What is the purpose of the Awareness team?

 – Work with an awareness buddy who will be at a shift with you

 – Disclaimer: we are not asking you to take on professional-level mediation, care work, or therapy, we are just volunteers

 Volunteering includes participation during the festival duration and a short training session for members of the Awareness team on the topic of basic conflict resolution, intersectionality, and anti-oppression.
 No previous experience or skills are needed.
 The working hours are flexible and we can try to work around everyone’s schedule.

 💸 We are unfortunately unable to financially compensate our volunteers.
 As a thank you, we will offer free food and some drinks at the festival, as well as a small gift.
 It is also a great way to engage with ASEED and the FAF, and learn a valuable skill that can be used for other movements and events.

 📞 Interested?
-Send us a message at firstname.lastname@example.org by the Sunday 11th of May (but the sooner, the better!).
-If you are applying for the Logistics team, please mention which of the tasks would you like to help with, in case you have preferences or specific skills, like drivers license, knowledge of audio equipment.
+Send us a message at firstname.lastname@example.org by Sunday 11th of May (but the sooner, the better!).
+If you are applying for the Logistics team, please mention which of the tasks you would like to help with, in case you have preferences or specific skills, like driver’s license, knowledge of audio equipment.
 Let us know in case there are any accessibility issues we can help you accommodate.
 We are very excited to hear from you!

 🌸 If you want to volunteer, you can join a training on conflict resolution:

 When: Monday 5th June, 17:00-19:30